Famed American sculptor Richard Serra, the 'poet of iron,' has died at 85 - KESQ

 Known by his colleagues as the “poet of iron,” Serra became world-renowned for his large-scale steel structures, such as monumental arcs, spirals and ellipses.
 He was closely identified with the minimalist movement of the 1970s.

-Serra’s work started to gain attention in 1981, when he installed a 120-foot-long (36.5-meter-long) and 12-foot-high (3.6-meter-high) curving wall of raw steel that splits the Federal Plaza in New York City.
-The sculpture, called “Tilted Arc,” generated swift backlash and a fierce demand that it should be removed.
-The sculpture was later dismantled, but Serra’s popularity in the New York art scene had been cemented.
+Serra’s work started to gain public attention in 1981, when he installed a 120-foot-long (36.5-meter-long) and 12-foot-high (3.6-meter-high) curving wall of raw steel that splits the Federal Plaza in New York City.
+The sculpture, called “Tilted Arc,” generated swift backlash from people who work there and a fierce demand that it should be removed.
+The sculpture was later taken down, but Serra’s popularity in the New York art scene had been cemented.

+Most of Serra’s large-scale works are welded in Cor-Ten steel, but he also worked with other nontraditional materials such as rubber, latex, neon — as well as molten lead, which Serra threw against a wall or floor to create his “Splash” series in his early career.

+His works have been installed in landscapes and included in the collections of museums across the world, from The Museum of Modern Art in New York to the deserts of Qatar.

-In 2005, eight major works by Serra measuring were installed at the Guggenheim Museum in Spain.
+In 2005, eight major works by Serra were installed permanently at the Guggenheim Museum in Spain.
 Carmen Jimenez, the exhibition organizer, said Serra was “beyond doubt the most important living sculptor.”